"False"

 Frequently asked questions about theses and posting

-Find answers to the most common questions about theses and posting of doctoral theses.
+Find answers to the most common questions about registration and publication of theses in DiVA, posting of doctoral theses, ISBN, ISSN, papers in compilation theses, and copyright on images and illustrations.

 How do I book my posting?

-When the library receives the decision on your public defence, we book your posting and send you more information about the posting.
+When the library receives the decision on your public defence, we will book your posting and send you more information about it.
+At Umeå University, posting is done digitally in DiVA.
+Read more about posting here:

 How do I get an ISBN for my thesis?

-You order an ISBN (International Standard Book Number) from the library using the form Order ISBN.
+You order an ISBN (International Standard Book Number) from the library using our form:

 How do I get an ISSN for my thesis?